tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week2.md

   * [Not entering your password into git for every push](https://help.github.com/articles/caching-your-github-password-in-git/)
   * Removing incorrectly forked git repo
   * Show how easy refactoring is with good tests.
 Perhaps turn a loop into a .any? or .all?
-* Human Learning: agile development practices
-  * Iterate (this gets back to feedback cycles).
-  * Build fully-functional apps during each iteration.
-  * Example: Build an ecommerce site for T-shirts.
-You know you want it to:
-    * Accept credit card payments from customers
-    * Allow orders to be made for specific size and color of shirts
-    * Allow color/size combos to be marked as out-of-stock
-    * Send sale e-mails
-  * Pair programming (this gets back to feedback cycles)
 * Diagram: Feedback cycles of escalating size
 * Enumerable methods:
   * .each